Good progress has been made, but the support is not ready (and may never be ready) to merge into the main OpenPilot source.

 It is recommended to disable the LKAS while using OP.
 The system automatically passes through the stock LKAS when OP is not engaged so you are not losing any functionality.
-(Note: this does not work at the moment)

 Get up to your desired speed and activate the cruise control.

 Press the cruise control Set or Resume button to activate OpenPilot.
 If everything works and you are lucky, the EON will have a green border and will start steering the car.

 We are also working on implementing automatic braking – when complete the car will slow down when you get too close to the car in front of you, but the cruise control will disengage and you will have to manually resume.

 Finally we are working on implementing a gas pedal interceptor to enable full adaptive cruise control using OP’s camera.